 Here’s a YouTube video about shooting in general.
 If you’re totally new to the sport it gives a good overview although it spends very little time on smallbore rifle shooting.
 (I hope it’s still available: apologies if not – it’s out of my control.)
 It lasts about 8 minutes.

 Here’s another link (to an external site) which might be instructive for those new to the sport.
 It only deals with prone smallbore shooting and does not address 3-position or air rifle & pistol shooting at all.

 Traditional cartridge pistol shooting is banned in mainland UK and none of the clubs listed above has a range suitable for it anyway.
 However, see more on cartridge pistol shooting here as that’s not the full story.

-There are other clubs in southern Scotland such as Dumfries (now operating at Cumberland News RC’s range in Carlisle due to the loss of their original range) to the south; Dunfermline, Dysart, Leven, Kirkcaldy, Glenrothes, Kinross & Milnathort and Perth to the north, and Alloa & District (shooting at Kincardine indoors and near Clackmannan outdoors), Callander, Larbert, Lanark and Larkhall to the west.
+There are other clubs in southern Scotland such as Dumfries (now operating at Cumberland News RC’s range in Carlisle due to the loss of their original range) to the south; Dunfermline, Dysart, Leven, Kirkcaldy, Glenrothes, Kinross & Milnathort and Perth to the north, and Alloa & District (shooting at Kincardine indoors and near Clackmannan outdoors), Callander, Larbert, Lanark, Larkhall and Claymore to the west.
 There are no longer any clubs in Glasgow itself, but there are clubs in Dumbarton and Greenock.
 Contact details for any of these clubs may or may not be available from the site administrator, but feel free to get in touch with any queries as he might be able to find out for you.